UofTActuarial/UofTActuarial.github.io/content/authors/Pak-Hop-Chan/_index.md

 ---
 # Display name
-title: Spark Tseung
+title: Pak Hop Chan

 # Use 1-99 for professors, 101-199 for current postdocs, 201-299 for current phds, 301-399 for current masters, 401-499 for current undergrads, 801-809 for alum postdocs, 811-849 for alum phds, 851-899 for alum masters, and 901-999 for alum undergrads
 # Further modifying the weights in each group (e.g. 201, 202, 203,... for current phds) allows customized ordering (e.g. new students first)
-weight: 210
+weight: 206

 # Username (this should match the folder name)
 authors:
-- Spark Tseung
+- Pak Hop Chan

 # Author Names (alternative spellings etc)
 names:
-- Spark C. Tseung # or any other spellings as in your publication citations
+- Pak Hop Chan # or any other spellings as in your publication citations

 # Is this the primary user of the site?
 DO NOT CHANGE THIS FIELD
 superuser: false

 # Role/position: Professor, PhD Candidate/Student, or PhD, <year of graduation>
-role: PhD Candidate
+role: PhD Student

 # Organizations/Affiliations
 organizations: